Ecdar/Ecdar-GUI/README.md

 <a id="engine_configuration"></a>
 ## Engine Configuration
 In order to utilize the model-checking capabilities of the system, at least one engine must be configured.
+The distributions available at [ECDAR](https://github.com/Ecdar/ECDAR) will automatically load the default engines on startup, but this is currently not working when running the GUI through Gradle.
+For the same reason, the `Reset Engines` button will clear the engines but will not be able to load the packaged once.

-An engine can be added through the configurator found under `Options > Engines Options` in the menubar, which shows the pop-up shown below.
+An engine can be added through the configurator found under `Options > Engines Options` in the menubar, which opens the pop-up shown below.

 <img src="presentation/EngineConfiguration.png" alt="Engine Configuration Pop-up">

+> :information_source: If you accidentally removed or changed an engine, these changes can be reverted be pressing `Cancel` or by clicking outside the pop-up.
+Consequently, if any changes should be saved, **MAKE SURE TO PRESS `Save`**

+### Address
+The _Address_ is either the address of a server running the engine (for remote execution) or a path to a local engine binary (for this, the _Local_ checkbox must be checked).

+### Port range
+The GUI uses gRPC for the communication with the engines and will therefore need at least one free port.
+This range directly limits the number of instances of the engine that will be started.
+> :warning: Make sure AT LEAST one port is free within the specified range.
+For instance, the default port range for Reveaal is _5032_ - _5040_.

+### Default
+If an engine is marked with _Default_, all added queries will be assigned that engine.

 ## Screenshots